 Crime Museum, Vienna

-An exceedingly graphic and gruesome museum in Vienna
+A small but in parts quite graphic and gruesome museum in Vienna

 – on crime in general, but brutal murder in particular.
-Absolutely not for the faint-hearted.
+Absolutely not for the faint-hearted!

 What there is to see: First things first: the Viennese crime museum ("Wiener Kriminalmuseum" in German) should really be an adults-only museum (you'll see why), and even adults should best come mentally prepared for some real shockingly gruesome exhibits and images!

 UPDATE 10 July 2018: I've just been back to this place and there have been a few small changes that I will soon work into the text below.
 The main thing is that there are now a few translations into English, and more are apparently in the making.
 Some exhibits have been moved to the museum's other branch outside Vienna (which I will have to go and check out soon before too long!), but overall the character of this little gem of a museum in Vienna is still the same.

 Note that all text panels and labels inside are in German only, so if you can't read German make sure you pick up the "Short Guide" in English at the museum shop before you enter the exhibition proper – the guide is not actually that short (sixteen A4 pages) and is absolutely essential if you want to understand a bit of the background of what you are about to see.

 The first section goes back to rather ancient times (late Middle Ages) and is not so graphic; but as soon as you've proceeded through the first narrow corridor beyond you suddenly find yourself eye to eye, literally, with the first shocker: the mummified head of an executed criminal (from the second half of the 18th century).
 Apart from being an in-your-face gruesome exhibit, it's also interesting as the natural mummification left the blonde hair intact, which is rare.